 GHRP-2 (pralmorelin) and GHRP-6 vs Ipamorelin

-GHRP-2 and GHRP-6 are also peptides which trigger the ghrelin receptor (GHS-R) and lead to a spike in growth hormone levels.
+GHRP-2 and GHRP-6 are also peptides that trigger the ghrelin receptor (GHS-R) and lead to a spike in growth hormone levels.
 They notably increase mean GH levels and IGF-1 levels after prolonged use.
 The half-life of GHRP-2 is about 30 minutes and about 2-3 hours for GHRP-6.

 All 3 peptides can increase bone mineral content in rats.
 However, the increase in mineral content is mainly due to growth stimulation and an increase in total body weight.
 The experiments reported that bone mineral density remained the same.

-Similar to Ipamorelin, GHRP-2 and GHRP-6 lead to an increase in appetite and weight gain
+Similar to Ipamorelin, GHRP-2, and GHRP-6 lead to an increase in appetite and weight gain

 Furthermore, GHRP-2 and GHRP-6 are not as selective as Ipamorelin.
 They stimulate GH as well as other hormones such as ACTH and cortisol.